 If the keyword \$senex is found in the control file, ridft performs a Hartree-Fock- SCF calculation using the seminumerical approximation for HF-exchange.
 Standard dft-grids can be used for the numerical integration.
 Smaller grids (-1,0) and the corresponding m-grids (m1,m2) have been defined as well.
-Grids of at least size m3 are recommended for heavy atoms.
+For high precision energies the use of de-aliasing is recommended (do_sfit, C1 symmetry only) which will yield reliable energies with the m1 grid in nearly all cases.
+Alternatively grids of at least size m3 are recommended for heavy atoms.
 The gridsize can be modified just like in dft-calculations.
-The keyword \$dsenex activates seminumerical gradient calculations.
-An example using the default grid for SCF (m1) and grid 5 for gradients (default grid: 3) looks like this:
+We introduced three different keywords to finetune where you want to employ the seminumerical exchange approximations.
+The keyword \$senex activates seminumerical calculations in energies (ridft), excitation energies (escf), vibrational frequencies (aoforce) and chemical shifts (mpshift).
+The keyword \$esenex activates seminumerical exchange in escf, aoforce, mpshift, egrad(excitation energy part only) but not in ridft.
+Further it resets the default grid to -1 in these modules; which was found to be sufficient in most cases.
+The keyword \$dsenex activates seminumerical gradient calculations in ground (rdgrad) and excited states (egrad; excitation energy AND gradient part).
+An example using the default grid and de-aliasing for SCF (m1) and grid m2 for gradients looks like this: